Great Barrier Reef Queensland, Australia Travel Guide

 A large, public saltwater pool, ideal for bathing and unwinding.

-Many resorts feature impressive pool areas for guests, providing a relaxed environment.
+Many resorts feature impressive swimming pool areas for guests, providing a relaxed environment.

 Beaches are generally public.
-Swim within designated enclosings for stinger protection during specific seasons.
+Swim within designated enclosings for stinger protection during certain seasons.

 Reserve spa treatments or retreat spots in advance, particularly during busy travel periods.